cat4rcc/CASA_Guide/README.md

 # Claire's CASA Guide Beta Test Ready Version

 This Guide is a work in progress.
 The guide is designed to be an interactive introduction to CASA, Common Astronomy Software Applications Package, which is used to processes data from radio telescopes.

+The CASA Team, et al., *“CASA, the Common Astronomy Software Applications for Radio Astronomy”*, PASP, 134, 114501.
+DOI: 10.1088/1538-3873/ac9642

 # How to Use:

 Before you start: